etnishi/Portfolio/Side Scroller Prototype 2022/README.md

 This is my latest attempt as of May 2022 at a Side Scroller project.

-This version contains improved versions of previous features such as new movement systems and projectile systems.
+This version contains improved versions of previous features such as a new movement system, aimable projectiles, enemies that can detect players, water / swimming, upgrades/ collectables, NPC dialogue, and fullscreen mode.

+The collision detection in this version is now pixle perfect to each object's hitbox.

+This version features save and load game functions that save a javascript file in %APPDATA%/SS_Prototype_V3.5.

 --------------------CONTROLS--------------------